ibaaj/distillfeed/README.md

 # DistillFeed

-DistillFeed is a private RSS and Atom reader for people who want a shorter, ranked view of their subscriptions.
+An RSS/Atom reader that provides contents ranked by AI, as well as summaries.
 It checks feeds normally, stores the articles locally, and can use OpenAI or Ollama to score new entries and write topic summaries.

 ![DistillFeed showing a ranked feed and its summary](docs/images/ai-summaries.png)